-A family home was built close to what in 2023 is Sheffield Road.
-It was used as the manager's residence after the Salvation Army purchased the property in 1897.
+A family home was built close to what in 2024 is Sheffield Road.
+It was used as the manager's residence after the Salvation Army purchased the property in 1897, and demolished in the 1970s.

 David increased his Basin holdings in 1874.
 Instrument number 42116 shows that on 2nd November 1874, William Hill, of Ballyshannassy, in the Parish of Boroondara, in the County of Bourke, farmer, sold Crown allotment 63A to David Dobson, of the Parish of Scoresby, in the County of Mornington, farmer, for 200 pounds.
-The Dandenong creek ran through the land making it fertile.
-Crown allotment 63A was to the West of Crown allotment A and in 2023, is part of the Liverpool Retarding Basin.
+The Dandenong creek ran through the land, making it fertile.
+Crown allotment 63A was to the West of Crown allotment A and in 2024, is part of the Liverpool Retarding Basin.